briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

 use a muffler cutout, by-pass or similar device upon a motor vehicle on a highway.
 Every motorcycle muffler shall be equipped with baffle plates.

-2. _(b)_ No person shall own, operate or have in the person’s possession any motor vehicle or motorcycle equipped with a device for producing excessive smoke or gas, or so equipped as to permit oil or any other chemical to flow into or upon the exhaust pipe or muffler of such vehicle, or equipped in any other way
+2. _(b)_ No person shall own, operate or have in the person's possession any motor vehicle or motorcycle equipped with a device for producing excessive smoke or gas, or so equipped as to permit oil or any other chemical to flow into or upon the exhaust pipe or muffler of such vehicle, or equipped in any other way